 If the SBP responder of an SBP request that has resulted in an MLME-SBP.response primitive being issued with StatusCode parameter set to SUCCESS is not able to satisfy required parameters specified in the corresponding MLME-SBP.indication primitive after the MLME-SBP.response primitive was issued, it shall issue an MLME-SBPTERMINATION.request primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address.
 The MeasurementSessionID parameter within the MLME-SBPTERMINATION.request primitive issued by the SBP responder shall be identical to the MeasurementSessionID within the corresponding MLME-SBP.response primitive.
+When SBPParameters parameter is included in an MLME-SBPTERMINATION.request primitive, the Preferred Responder List field may set to 1 and SensingResponderAddresses parameter may be included in the same primitive.
+When present, the MAC addresses within the SensingResponderAddresses parameter of an MLME-SBPTERMINATION.request primitive shall be a subset of the MAC addresses within the SensingResponderAddresses parameter of corresponding MLME-SBP.indication primitive.

 SP